Subchapter 5. Electrical Safety Orders

 Switching Devices.

 (A) Circuit Breaker.
-A device designed to open and close a circuit by non-automatic means, and to open the circuit automatically on a predetermined overload of current, without injury to itself when properly applied within its rating.
+A device designed to open and close a circuit by non-automatic means, and to open the circuit automatically on a predetermined overcurrent without damage to itself when properly applied within its rating.

 (B) Cutout.
 An assembly of a fuse support with either a fuseholder, fuse carrier, or disconnecting blade.
 The fuseholder or fuse carrier may include a conducting element (fuse link), or may act as a disconnecting blade by the inclusion of a non-fusible member.